chef-boneyard/knife-opc/README.md

 # Installation

 This knife plugin is packaged as a gem.
-To install it, enter the
+To install it, clone the git repository and run the following:
-following:

-    gem install knife-opc
+    gem build knife-opc.gemspec
-    # or if the gem has yet to be published to Rubygems
-    gem install knife-opc-x.y.z.gem
+    gem install knife-opc-0.0.1.gem

 # Configuration